Pablo-A-Baeza/Gender-Diversity-in-Game-of-Thrones---Case-Study/README.md

 * White Walkers
 * Dothraki

-As a new People Analyst of Westeros, one of your first fact-finding missions is to explore gender diversity within each company department (house).
-This is a paramount analysis, as its findings will enable Bran the broker, former CEO of Westeros and his co-founder, Tyrion Lannister, to ensure that Westeros has a richly diverse workforce.
+As a new People Analyst of Westeros, one of your first fact-finding missions is to explore gender diversity within each company department.
+This is a paramount analysis, as its findings will enable the board, composed by Bran the broker, former CEO of Westeros and his co-founder, Tyrion Lannister, to ensure that Westeros has a richly diverse workforce.

 To do so, you first collected some data from the former employees working for Westeros, their name, gender, and company department.